-As we covered in this post, advances in technology give us all the ability to create and share so much content that we are effectively – whether we like it or not – the owners of our own media channel.
+As we covered in this recent blog post, advances in technology give us all the ability to create and share so much content that we are effectively – whether we like it or not – the owners of our own media channel.
 That post covered the mindset shift required to take full advantage of that.
-This time we look at a brand which has grasped this and benefitted from it as much, if not more than any other...
+This time we look at a brand which has grasped this and benefited from it as much, if not more than any other...

 Nearly all the content that the Red Bull Media House produces is only obliquely relevant to the original product.
 The link is with the initial core aim of the brand, in that Red Bull gives wings to people and their ideas – ‘Red Bull gives you wings’.
 But there are three things that you can take from Red Bull’s approach to content production:

 - Prepare for the long term

 - It needs to come from the top

 We finally got an in-context snowboard shot into the Blog!
 Whoop!Take the leap

 Like a motocross rider about to pull a backflip on Red Bull’s channel, if you’re going to do it, you need to commit.
 Their failure to do this might mean they land on their head; you may just end up wasting your time and money.
 For many companies, though, this will require a real step away from what they are used to.
 Red Bull really went for it and has built an entirely new multi-billion-dollar category as a result.
 This culminated in Red Bull Media House’s crowning achievement, which is arguably Felix Baumgartner’s jump from the edge of space, which was watched by a live global audience of nearly 8 million.
 The photo of him having landed safely on the Red Bull Facebook page was liked by 466,000 people.
 That is a lot of engagement!
 All of the additional material that the jump generated enabled members of the audience to take, repurpose and own elements of the story.

 Related: Dive into this brand video production case study on Red Bull’s social campaign, The Red Bull Changemakers.